ludelafo/panosse/README.md

 panosse is a CLI tool to clean, encode, normalize, and verify your FLAC music library.

-It is a wrapper around [flac](https://xiph.org/flac/documentation_tools_flac.html) and [metaflac](https://xiph.org/flac/documentation_tools_metaflac.html) and uses [Cobra](https://github.com/spf13/cobra) and
+It is merely a wrapper around [flac](https://xiph.org/flac/documentation_tools_flac.html) and [metaflac](https://xiph.org/flac/documentation_tools_metaflac.html) and uses [Cobra](https://github.com/spf13/cobra) and